ferrannoah/sp-get-token/README.md

 3. Activate 'Developer mode'

 4. Press Load Unpacked in the top left and select the cloned repo.

+5. Click Button (May take a Reload Page)

 You're done enjoy!